elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_testing_and_deployment.md

 It's worth the trouble once we get to see our app up and running live in production!

-## Running Migrations

-TODO ...

 ## Up and Running

 Once the deploy finishes, our app is finally up and running on Heroku!
-The `Procfile` we created automatically handles production database migrations.
 Inside the `platform` folder, let's run the following from the command line to see our application running on Heroku:

 ```shell